 Undoubtedly one of the most venerated figures in Mexico is the Santo Niño de Atocha, located in the sanctuary of Plateros, in Fresnillo, Zacatecas; however, no one knows how he came to this place.
 His story tells that just like his counterpart in Madrid, Spain, he also went out, but to help people who asked him for favors, which when done, turned into miracles.
 Both children look about 10 years old and their costumes are those of pilgrims from Compostela.
 The sanctuary of Plateros is full of votive offerings that thank him for all the favors he has done, but it is evident that in his origins he was above all the protector of the miners.

 Christian devotions are alive and changing, but devotion to the Child Jesus is not.
-Although it is true that his representations are different, he will always be an attractive, sweet, clean figure, like all children.
+Although his representations are indeed different, he will always be an attractive, sweet, clean figure, like all children.